New dates added: Here’s to new adventures in 2025!

 Josie Prendergast gracefully stepping to the nose with her arms below her shoulder line.
 Photo by Nathan Oldfield.

-Once you’ve nailed your cross-step, you can start to stretch those toes to the nose… In the next article of our Longboarding Series we’ll be sharing some noseriding secrets!
+Once you’ve nailed your cross-step, you can start to stretch those toes to the nose… In the next article of our Longboarding Series, we’ll be sharing some noseriding secrets!

-Written by Lily Plume
+Lily Plume